BIGJRA/BIGJRA.github.io/rejuv.md

 you to stay in and stick around for a Perish Song unless you can knock out Gothitelle in the first three turns of the battle.
-Luckily Gothitelle will usually go for Fake Out on turn one, so one of your Pokémon will likely get in at least one hit.
+Luckily Gothitelle will usually go for Fake Out on turn one, so one of your Pokemon will likely get in at least one hit.
 Once you deal with the first pair, Ninetales is particularly annoying because of its speed and increased accuracy on Hypnosis, paired with Mega Banette to knock you out, this is deadly.
 All in all, a tricky fight, but you can get around